brett-buskirk/guide-to-deployment/README.md

 ## Add Sudo User to the Droplet ##

 It's not a good idea to remote into your VM as a root user.
 Root access is powerful and should only be used with extreme caution.
-In place of this, you'll want to create a new user and give it root (priveleged) access.
+In place of this, you'll want to create a new user and give it `sudo` (priveleged) access.
 First log into your droplet:

 ```shell
 doctl compute ssh indianatrektribe.online --ssh-key-path ~/.ssh/do-key-rsa